 The Knights of Columbus Essay Contest is open to all Catholic students — in public, private or parochial schools — in grades 8,9,10,11 and 12 during the current school year.

 August/September: Councils, assemblies and circles contact schools to secure cooperation.
 At this time the date, place and means of recognizing winners should be determined.

 September/October: Students write essays.
 Essays should be submitted to judges by October 15.

 October: Judges review essays for council level.

-The Essay Contest council participation form (#4216) for the council level should be filled out and sent to the Supreme Council Department of Fraternal Services by January 30.
+The Essay Contest council participation form (#4216) for the council level should be filled out and sent to the Supreme Council Department of Fraternal Mission by January 30.

 May/June: International Essay Contest winners announced by the Supreme Council Office.

 • Essays must reflect the assigned theme and topic, and be submitted by the published deadline.